 Derek R. Peterson is a senior lecturer in African history and director of the Centre of African Studies at the University of Michigan.
 He is the author of Creative Writing: Translation, Bookkeeping, and the Work of Imagination in Colonial Kenya, and editor of The Invention of Religion: Rethinking Belief in Politics and History.

-Listed in: African Studies · Nationalism · Anthropology · Christianity · Islam · Slavery and Slave Trade · History · Women’s History · Media Studies · Kenya · Nigeria · Mau Mau · Women’s Studies · African History · Somalia · Religion · Africa · Colonialism and Decolonization · Eastern Africa · Atlantic Studies · 19th century · 20th century · World History
+Listed in: African Studies · Nationalism · Anthropology · Christianity · Islam · Slavery and Slave Trade · History · World and Comparative History · Women’s History · Media Studies · Kenya · Nigeria · Mau Mau · Women’s Studies · African History · Somalia · Religion · Africa · Colonialism and Decolonization · Eastern Africa · Atlantic Studies · 19th century · 20th century

 The abolition of the slave trade is normally understood to be the singular achievement of eighteenth-century British liberalism.
 Abolitionism and Imperialism in Britain, Africa, and the Atlantic expands both the temporal and the geographic framework in which the history of abolitionism is conceived.

 The study of intellectual history in Africa is in its infancy.
 We know very little about what Africa’s thinkers made of their times.
 Recasting the Past brings one field of intellectual endeavor into view.
 The book takes its place alongside a small but growing literature that highlights how, in autobiographies, historical writing, fiction, and other literary genres, African writers intervened creatively in their political world.